vamsip26/web-intern-coding-challenge/readme.md

 					$('#list').html("<h3 class='loading'>Nothing found for " + location + "</h3>");
     	```
     	- I perform form validation as well as some API validation within my jQuery code.
 Outside of programming I have tested Pizzeria on Chrome, Mozilla Firefox, Safari/Safari mobile, and Internet Explorer.
 In addition to testing I have had several of my friends and I try to break my web service.
     		- With additional time I would try to test and find answers to the questions above in the 'Questions to think about' section.
 I would also perform tests for other scenarios such as 'what happens when a user switches from wifi to their mobile service provider'?
 Does the service freeze, crash, glitch out?
 I'd also spend time working on an automated test to ping the Pizza API Server to make sure it is online before trying to get JSON data from it.

----
-*   ***GitFollowers***
-	- **Description**
-	- **Requirements**
-	- **Questions to think about**
-	- **Design**
-	- **Functionality**
-	- **Testing**
----
+I would also further check for more possibilities of code injection.

 Project Conclusion
 ------------------
 * "Create a service that shows a list of the best pizza locations around the world."
 I thought about this line for a while trying to determine exactly how to interpret and implement this into my Pizzeria service.
-I decided that if someone actually used my service it wouldn't make sense to just list "all" the pizza restaraunts around the world.
-The purpose of the service is to let people know what pizza restaraunts are near them, and help them get the best pizza as quick as possible.
+I decided that if someone actually used my service it wouldn't make sense to just list "all" the pizza restaurants around the world.
+The purpose of the service is to let people know what pizza restaurants are near them, and help them get the best pizza as quick as possible.
 That is why I decided to just use a city name as my searching parameter.
-I thought about using the pizzeria name as well, but if someone searched for 'flying squirrel' they could get restaraunts all over the country and that doesn't seem useful in most scenarios.
-Since I only use the city name I didn't need to use the "INDEX" and "SHOW" endpoints.
+Plus the title of the challenge is "Best Pizza Around Town."
+Since I only use the city name I didn't see a need to use the "INDEX" and "SHOW" endpoints from the pizza API.
+A feature I would like to add later would be to have it save cookies locally for the list of pizzeria's.
+That way if a user clicks on one of the list items and goes to the website, but then hits the back button they don't have to put the city name back in to get their list back.
+I would also like to add some JavaScript or jQuery to check for what device the user is currently viewing the site with.
+Then scale the design for that particular devices resolution as this would provide a better user experience.

 Resume/Profiles
 ---------------